Compiling BASIC Program Files

 You can find task properties in the VS Code official documents.
 There are also some BASIC compilation specified properties:

-• type: must be set to "BASIC".
+- type: must be set to "BASIC".
 This is used to identify that the current task is a BASIC build task.

-• dataSource: Must be "UNIVERSE" or "UNIDATA", depending on the connected U2 server.
+- dataSource: Must be "UNIVERSE" or "UNIDATA", depending on the connected U2 server.

-• catalog: For UniVerse, you can select "global", "local" or "normal".
-For UniData, you can select "global", "local" or "direct".
+- catalog: For UniVerse, you can select "global", "local", or "normal".
+For UniData, you can select "global", "local", or "direct".
 If not set, files will not be cataloged.

-• initialCharacter: (For UniVerse only) The initial character of the cataloged program can only be set when the catalog parameter is set to “global”.
+- initialCharacter: (For UniVerse only) The initial character of the cataloged program can be set only when the catalog parameter is set to “global”.

 Run build task